d3x0r/upgrade-planner/README.md

 ## Changelog

+1.3.8 - If new item is an error; restore previous item instead of clearing square.
+(Item is different type, item already in list, makes the item the same)

 1.3.7 - fix upgrading items that are not inserters. ( can't get inserter properties on non inserters)

 1.3.6 - Add copy of inserter pickup and drop position.
 (Bob's Inserters support)